lumiform/slate/source/index.html.md

 > Make sure to replace `yourtoken` with the token you got from the previous response.

 Lumiform uses API keys to allow access to the API.
+Your organization can obtain an API key and secret by visiting the [API management page](https://github.com/slatedocs/slate).
-Once you obtain your API key and secret from us you can get your API token by following these steps:
+Once you have obtained them, you can get your API key by following these steps:

 1. Concatenate your API key and API secret with a colon like so: `apikey:apisecret`
 2. Generate a base64 encoded token from your key and secret concatenated string.
 You can use [this website](https://www.base64encode.org/) for example.
-3. Make a request to our OAuth 2.0 Token endpoint using Basic Authorization and your base64 token as the key, as shown in the code example.
+3. Make a request to our OAuth 2.0 Token endpoint using Basic Authorization, and your base64 token as the key, as shown in the code example.
 4. You should now receive your API key in the `access_token` field in the response!

 <aside class="notice">